Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Equilibrium

 With this the minimization of the energy (\ref{Etotloc}) leads to

-with the symmetric anisotropy function $f_{\rm s}(x)=f(x,x)$ \cite{odell,AristeuRapCom,glaumpfau,bosetempdip}.
 These two equations show the deformation of the local equilibrium distribution function in momentum space, which disappears if we set the dipole-dipole interaction to zero.
-Furthermore, we note that the right-hand side of Eq.~(\ref{couplinglocalequ}) originates from the Fock term, hence the momentum distribution retains cylinder-symmetry even in the case of an anisotropic harmonic trap.
+Again we obtain a cylinder-symmetric configuration in momentum space satisfying {${\sqrt{\Theta^{\rm le}_z}K_z>\sqrt{\Theta^{\rm le}_x}K_x}$}.
+Furthermore, we note that the right-hand side of Eq.~(\ref{couplinglocalequ}) originates from the Fock term, hence the momentum distribution remains cylinder-symmetric even in the case of an anisotropic harmonic trap.
 In the absence of the DDI, i.e. more precisely in the absence of the Fock exchange term of the DDI, the momentum scaling parameters in local equilibrium assume the same values in all three directions.
 This resembles the case of a two-component Fermi gas featuring contact interaction only \cite{String}.

-Finally, we remark that a solution in the hydrodynamic regime, where the relaxation time goes to zero, i.e.~$\tau \rightarrow 0$, has the same momentum symmetry as the local equilibrium.
-Hence the momentum scaling parameters in this regime are also given by Eqs.~(\ref{conn})--(\ref{couplinglocalequ}) in accordance with Refs.~\cite{AristeuRapCom,Aristeu}.
+Finally, we remark that a solution in the hydrodynamic regime, where the relaxation time goes to zero, i.e.~$\tau \rightarrow 0$, must have the same momentum symmetry as in the case of local equilibrium.
+This is a common feature in both cases of contact and dipolar interactions.
+Thus, the hydrodynamic theory in Refs.~\cite{AristeuRapCom,Aristeu} turns out to be crucial for the determination of the momentum scaling parameters in this regime, as given by Eqs.~(\ref{conn})--(\ref{couplinglocalequ}).